unrival-system/nous-ark/pages/the ark.md

-- As in the Biblical story, the Ark is a vessel made according to a set of specifications in line with the *
+- As in the Biblical story, the Ark is a vessel to be constructed in order to escape [[the deluge]].
+-
+*